Small Business Financing Options | What You Need To Know | Checkatrade

 What financing option is best?

 Grants are the most sought-after form of funding as they do not need to be paid back.
-Loans vary from lender to lender and the best for a small business will depend on the expectations of the business owner.
+Loans vary from lender to lender.
+What’s best for you will depend on your requirements and financial circumstances.

 What is an average loan repayment period?